DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-06-hw-genetic-circuits-part-i/_index.md

   **Ensure PCR products are clean and correct (no unintended mutations or primer‑dimer artifacts).
 Confirm that restriction digests fully linearize the vector and remove unwanted fragments.**

 5. How does the plasmid DNA enter the E. coli cells during transformation?

+**Competent *E. coli* cells are prepared so their membranes become temporarily permeable to DNA.
+In <mark>heat‑shock transformation</mark>, a sudden temperature change creates a brief pore‑forming imbalance that allows plasmid DNA to slip into the cell.
+In electroporation, a short electric pulse opens transient pores in the membrane, enabling DNA uptake.
+In both cases, the cell membrane reseals afterward, trapping the plasmid inside.**

 6. Describe another assembly method in detail (such as Golden Gate Assembly)
   - Explain the other method in 5 - 7 sentences plus diagrams (either handmade or online).
   - Model this assembly method with Benchling or Asimov Kernel!